#4 Information Watch / Intelligence

 Main Goal

-Understand how the book market is evolving and identify new economic models for bookstores (independent, online, or hybrid).
+Understand how the book market is evolving and identify new economic models for bookstores.

 Scope of the Topic